Swattenden: Swattenden House

 Swattenden House is a mansion built in 1860.
 It was the site of Swattenden Secondary School for Boys which moved to Angley School in 1972.
 It then became the "Swattenden Centre", a Kent County Council residential education centre, in 1976.
+It was used to house asylum seekers for a number of years.

 Toponymy

 The suffix -enden is found in many place names in the Kentish Weald, meaning the pasture or clearing in the forest belonging to the people of a named person.
 Here the person was called Swaeðel.
 In 1240, the Old English Swaeðeling denn, was written as Swetlingdenn, in 1260 it was spelled Swetlyngdenne and in 1305 Swethyngden.